GandhiCloud/cp4a-install-v4/README.md

 ```

 It may take more than 20 minutes time to complete the installation.
 At the end of the installation you will get the necessary URLs to access Kabanero, TA and Tekton.

+## Troubleshooting

+### TA installation fails in during the installation.

+if you have forgotten to do the Prerequisite for Transformation advisor and install the cloud pak for application and it is showing the error in TA.
+You can do the followings.

+1. Do the Prerequisite for Transformation advisor steps given in https://github.com/GandhiCloud/cp4a-install-v4/blob/master/TA-Prerequisite-install.md

+2. Continue the step *5.
+Run the installer*